tetrex/opentelemetry-nextjs-example/README.md

 ```
 This will start the application on `http://localhost:8080`

+By default the app will send the data to SigNoz hosted on localhost.
+You can change the endpoint in line 17 of `tracing.js` file

 #### Hit the app a couple of times before actually seeing the tracing/logs on the SigNoz dashboard